skybluecircles/driver-telematics-analysis/README.md

 http://www.kaggle.com/c/axa-driver-telematics-analysis

-You'll need to create a Kaggle account if you don't already have one.
+*You'll need to create a Kaggle account if you don't already have one.*

-Note that it's a 1.44 GB file and you'll need ~10-15 GB free to work with the data.
+*Note that it's a 1.44 GB file and you'll need ~10-15 GB free to work with the data.*

 ## Initial setup

-Then run the commands below.
+First run the commands below.

 ```
 $ bin/setup/environment    # quick